FAQs – Disability Insurance (DI) Eligibility

 I work two jobs.
 Will my SDI benefits reflect both salaries?

 Yes, if both employers deducted the State Disability Insurance (SDI) contribution from your paycheck.
 To ensure that we have correct information regarding both jobs, you need to tell the EDD about them on your application form.
 You do this by listing the name, address, telephone number, and last day you worked for each employer.

 Do I have to be working for a certain number of days/months/years to be eligible for SDI?

 Eligibility for SDI is based on the earnings shown in your base period.
 The wages you earn approximately 6 to 18 months before the disability claim begins are included in the base period (they must have been subject to the SDI tax/contribution).
 Your base period does not include wages paid at the time your disability begins.

 Can I collect DI and Unemployment Insurance (UI) at the same time?

 No. The laws governing the SDI program state that you are not eligible to receive DI during a period of time for which you are eligible to receive UI.
 For more information on California Unemployment Insurance Code, Section 2628, visit California Legislative Informaton.

 I worked for the government for a couple of years.
 Can I collect DI?

 Perhaps.
 Some government workers, including school employees, may be entitled to DI benefits as a function of collective bargaining.
 Also, if you have wages from a private employer during the base period, you might qualify even though your present employer is a local government entity.
 If in doubt, file a claim.

 Will DI benefits cover me if I have elective or cosmetic surgery?

 Elective and cosmetic surgeries are covered by DI.
-Your doctor must certify that you are disabled and cannot do your regular or customary job duties because of the surgery, and you must meet the basic eligibility requirements.
+Your physician/practitioner must certify that you are disabled and cannot do your regular or customary job duties because of the surgery, and you must meet the basic eligibility requirements.

 How many days must you be off work to receive DI benefits?